Vperyod, Republic of Dagestan

 Vperyod (Вперёд) is a rural locality (a selo) and the administrative centre of Vperedovsky Selsoviet, Kizlyarsky District, Republic of Dagestan, Russia.
 The population was 1,554 as of 2010.
-There are 17 streets.
+There are 17 streets in this locality.

 Geography

 Vperyod is located 8 km north of Kizlyar (the district's administrative centre) by road.
 Zarya Kommuny and Kosyakino are the nearest rural localities.